-Reduct offers several different options for sharing out your reels, including Downloaded Video, copy / pasted Share Link, and an Embed Link option.
-Which one you choose depends on where you are sharing; we walk through our recommendations below.
+Reduct offers several different options for sharing out your reels, including Downloading a file, direct Share Links, and an Embed Link option.
+Which one you choose depends on where you are sharing.

 (To learn how to use the share link or embed link option, read this article.)